anirudh-modi/taxit/README.md

 | updated_at | the time at the record was last modified |
 ## API
 #### `GET /trips/:status(ALL|WAITING|ONGOING|COMPLETED)?customerId=&driverId=`
-Query - Fetches trips corresponding to the customer, or if the driver id is provided then searches for all trips completed/ongoing by the driver and all waiting trips
+Query - Fetches trips corresponding to the customer, or if the driver id is provided then searches for all trips completed/ongoing by the driver and all waiting trips.
 Description - Fetches all trip depending on the status mentioned.
 Returns - Array of trips

-#### `POST /trips`
+#### `POST /trips?customerId=&socketId=`
-Query - customerId mandatory to create a trip Description -  Creates a new trip for the mentioend customer Returns - Trip object
+Query - customerId mandatory to create a trip and socketId is to identity the client who is making the request and prevent sending emit to self
+Description -  Creates a new trip for the mentioend customer Returns - Trip object